-Their pasta is absolutely amazing and I rarely choose anything else on the menu, but there are tons of options available: from salads to steaks and seafood, all the way to a delicious Tiramisu cake that’s a must if you get there.
+Their pasta is absolutely amazing (especially Carbonara) and I rarely choose anything else from the menu, but there are tons of options available: from salads to steaks and seafood, all the way to a delicious Tiramisu cake that’s a must if you get there.

 The restaurant has a huge terrace that’s perfect for the sunny Summer days and the staff is extremely friendly and well trained.
 Probably the best staff in the city, so the quality of service is always very good.

 Located in an easy to reach area, right by the main boulevard of the city leading to Bucharest to one end and Timisoara to the other, Trattoria Il Calcio is a great choice as well, especially if you’re into Italian cuisine.

 Not the easiest one to get to as it’s hidden behind block buildings somewhere in the city, but you do have to try their pizza for one main reason: they add mayonnaise on it!

-This place actually started as an internet cafe back in the days and the owners started preparing sandwiches and burgers for the customers who spent their nights there.
+This place actually started as an internet café back in the days and the owners started preparing sandwiches and burgers for the customers who spent their nights there.

-And this is something that’s been copied by other places too – like Kripton, where you can add mayonnaise as well on your pizza, but this is the original.
+And this is something that’s been copied by other places too, where you can add mayonnaise as well on your pizza, but this is the original.

 So, yes, you should definitely give this one a try as well if you stay a little longer in the city and you need extra options.
 Here’s the map (with the link to it on Google here):

 This is a place where the locals eat and the food is absolutely delicious.
-It won’t win any awards when it comes to presentation and the whole place – which is very small too – feels more like a self-service restaurant, but the food is delicious.
-And cheap.
+It won’t win any awards when it comes to presentation and the whole place – which is very small too – is basically a self-service restaurant, but the food is delicious.
+And VERY cheap.

 Even better is the fact that everything’s cooked in small batches, so that everything is fresh and just-prepared.

 It’s really cool and if you’re looking for something away off the beaten path and lesser known, but more authentic – this is the place to go.
 Plus, it’s in a pretty central location, which is always a bonus.

 He’s a guy and this is the wordplay: “Papa” is sometimes used in Romania, just like in French and other languages, for Daddy.
 “Papa” is also a diminutive for food in Romanian.
 So he combined the two, added an extra P for effect and called the place “La Pappa”.

-It’s best to get there if you have your own ride, but you can also take a taxi there for about $3 (make sure you discuss this with the driver before leaving).
+It’s best to get there if you have your own ride, but you can also take a taxi there for about $5 (make sure you discuss this with the driver before leaving).

 And you should prepare to eat a ton of mean.
 Not many other options but meat in all forms and shapes – and all of it extremely good.

 Check it out on the map (with the direct link here):

 If you want some Serbian flavor and you’re on the run, you can try the pleskavica in a bun or other fast food options at Tomis.

 And if you go there, don’t choose the regular pleskavica, but instead go with a one filled with cheese or bacon and cheese.
 Try out all the amazing sauces they offer and leave happy.
 Most likely, you’ll want to return again!